Sensory Support

 Intervenors provide support both at home and in the community.
 A key part of the role is supporting and developing communication skills, promoting independence, and encouraging personal and social development.
 They work alongside schools and professionals such as speech and language therapists, physiotherapists, and social workers to make sure care plans are inclusive and right for each person.

-• Information, support, and guidance: Practical advice and support, helping you access resources suited to your needs.
+• Information, advice, and guidance: Practical advice and support, helping you access resources.
 This can include assistance with navigating medical appointments, social occasions, and important tasks.

 • Rehabilitation and training: Tailored programmes that build essential skills for daily living.